 Check the Passports

-Before you leave for another country, make sure the passports for your entire family are in order.
+Before you leave for another country, ensure your entire family’s passports are in order.
 Ensure they are up to date and not about to expire.
-You don’t want them to expire while you are abroad either, make sure they have at least 6 months validity.
+You don’t want them to expire while you are abroad either; make sure they have at least six months’ validity.
 You should also store them someplace where you know they will be.